ALBI’S MAPPA MUNDI... PRECIOUS TESTIMONY TO HUMANITY

-The Mappa Mundi is one of the 77 sheets of manuscript which belong to the Albi cathedral Chapter.
-This map, drawn in the middle of the 8th century, was used as an educational document in the Bishops’ library and as a model for the Albi scriptorium.
+The Mappa Mundi is one of 77 sheets of manuscript which belong to the Albi Cathedral Chapter.
+This map, drawn in the middle of the 8th century, was used as an educational document in the Bishops’ library and acted as a model for the Albi Scriptorium.
 It represents the world in the form of a horseshoe.
-Based on the representation of space in the Antiquity and updated with Christian elements, it presents a world centred around the Mediterranean Sea, orientated to the East and featuring around fifty names of cities, regions, rivers, seas and winds.
+Based on the representation of space in Antiquity and updated with Christian elements, it presents a world centred around the Mediterranean Sea, orientated to the East.
+It features around fifty names of cities, regions, rivers, seas and winds.

 ALBI, A DOUBLE UNESCO CLASSIFICATION

 Albi is the only French city, apart from Paris, which is listed on two different UNESCO lists: